CBidis/CSharp8583/README.md

 # CSharp8583
-C# Implementation of the ISO-8583 banking protocol

-The CSharp8583 Library is an implementation of the [ISO-8583](https://en.wikipedia.org/wiki/ISO_8583) Protocol as a .NET Standard 2.0 Library.
+The CSharp8583 Library is a C# implementation of the [ISO-8583](https://en.wikipedia.org/wiki/ISO_8583) Protocol as a .NET Standard 2.0 Library.

 The library provides the following functions,